 It is the policy of the Department of Public Safety to respond to all requests for police services, to write an incident report and to conduct follow-up investigations when necessary.
-The department's investigators conduct or coordinate any incidents needing internal or external investigations by local police.
+The department investigator conducts or coordinates any incidents needing internal or external investigations with local police.
 All student involved incident reports written by DPS are forwarded to the Office of Student Development for adjudication and to provide any follow-up as may be needed.

-Timely crime reporting can be crucial to the prevention or detection of criminal activity, the Loyola community is encouraged to report offenses promptly and accurately to DPS and/or local police, when the victim of a crime elects to or is unable to make such a report.
+Timely crime reporting can be crucial to the prevention or detection of criminal activity.
+The Loyola community is encouraged to report offenses promptly and accurately to DPS and/or local police, when the victim of a crime elects to or is unable to make such a report.
 Crimes should be reported to Loyola's DPS for the purpose of making timely warnings, mass notifications and for the collection of statistical data concerning criminal offenses to be included in this annual security report, therefore reports submitted to DPS will be assessed for these purposes.

 DPS issues periodic Incident Alert bulletins of suspicious or criminal activity occurring on or around the campus with suggestions of ways to avoid the occurrence of similar incidents.
-Alerts are distributed to the Loyola community via the University's email system and are posted to DPS's webpage.
+Alerts are distributed to the Loyola community via the University's email system.
 All members of the Loyola community are urged to read these notices carefully, and to be guided by the information presented.
 Anyone with information warranting a timely warning or mass notification should immediately report the circumstances to the Department of Public Safety by telephone at (410) 617-5911.

-For the purpose of making a timely warning, criminal reports should be reported to:
+For the purpose of making a timely warning notifications and the annual statistical disclosure, criminal reports should be reported to: